geopandas/pyogrio/docs/source/install.md

 The binary wheels available on PyPI include the core GDAL drivers (GeoJSON, ESRI Shapefile, GPKG, FGB, OpenFileGDB, etc) but do not include more advanced drivers such as LIBKML and Spatialite.
-Use conda-forge to install pyogrio and then install these additional drivers directly if needed.
+If you need such drivers, we recommend that you use conda-forge to install pyogrio as explained above.

 ### Troubleshooting installation errors